acn-qiangchen/sbxservice-infra/docs/poc_architecture.md

    - Create VPC endpoints for ECR, S3, and CloudWatch Logs services to enable private connectivity

 3. **CI/CD Pipeline**
-   - Configure GitHub Actions workflow for:
+   - Configure CI/CD workflows for:
      - Building the Spring Boot application
      - Creating and pushing Docker image to ECR
      - Deploying updated task definition to ECS